What is Two-Way Sync?

 Step 1.
 First, go to the official website to create an account.

-Note: You can select the "Try without signing up" option to create a temporary account without entering your email address.
+Note: You can select the "Guest Access" option on homepage to create a temporary account without entering your email address.
 Alternatively, you can log in directly with your Google or Facebook account.

 Step 2.
 Add Google Photos.
 After signing up for MultCloud, click the "Add Cloud" button, select the Google Photos icon, and follow the instructions to add it to MultCloud.